Today, there are over 1.8B websites in existence.

 There’s many good tools out there.
 My favorite ones are (they are all free!):

-- Ahrefs to analyze each url and see who’s linking to them and what keywords they rank for (free version, although I suggest getting the paid one).
+- Ahrefs or SEMRush to analyze each url and see who’s linking to them and what keywords they rank for (free version, although I suggest getting the paid one).

 - Keywords Everywhere to understand the volume and competition of my queries